smokephisticated/smokephisticated/pages/vapes/vapes.md

 Once you finish it, throw it out.

-If you're eco-friendly, the best place to take it would be at a Hazardous Materials Management Facility.
+If you're eco-friendly, the best place to take it would be at a [Hazardous Materials Management Facility](https://www.epa.gov/hwpermitting/hazardous-waste-management-facilities-and-units){:target="_blank"}

 But if that's the case, you're better off investing in a long-term vape pen.